pdjr-signalk/signalk-notification-injector/README.md

 be accepted.
 The wildcard '\*' can be used in any part of an address.
 Required.
-The default value is '*.*.*.*' which allows connection from all clients.
+Default value is '127.0.0.1' which will only allow access from the Signal K host.
+You should change this to reflect your local requirement.

 __Access passwords__ specifies a space separated collection of passwords, one of which must be included in messages presented to plugin interfaces on which password protection is enabled.
 Required.
 Default value is 'letmein 0000'.
+You may want to change this to reflect your local requirement.

 ## Usage